ckdrew670/bungee/README.md

 # Wiki

-See wiki for how to use the Bungee Cord Methods
+See the [Bungee Wiki](https://github.com/ckdrew670/bungee/wiki/Bungee-Wiki) for how to use the Bungee Cord Methods